basp-group/AIRI/README.md

-    'imDimy', imDimy, ... % vertical number of pixels in the final reconstructed image 'dnnShelfPath', dnnShelfPath, ... % path of the denoiser shelf configuration file 'imPixelSize', imPixelSize, ... % pixel size of the reconstructed image in the unit of arcsec 'superresolution', superresolution, ... % ratio between the expected maximum projection baseline and the one given in the measurement file
-    'groundtruth', groundtruth, ... % path of the groundtruth image 'runID', runID ... % identification number of the current task )
+    'imDimy', imDimy, ... % vertical number of pixels in the final reconstructed image 'dnnShelfPath', dnnShelfPath, ... % path of the denoiser shelf configuration file 'imPixelSize', imPixelSize, ... % pixel size of the reconstructed image in the unit of arcsec 'superresolution', superresolution, ... % used if pixel size not provided 'groundtruth', groundtruth, ... % path of the groundtruth image when available 'runID', runID ... %% identification number of the imaging run used for output filenames )
 ```